Insurance can eat up a huge portion of your monthly budget.

 You may also want to check your state’s department of insurance.

 It is a good place to compare rates, evaluate customer ratings and complaint ratios, and to find contact information for a variety of major carriers.

 2. Think before you buy your next car

 When people buy cars, regardless of new or used, they often overlook the insurance related expenditure, which can greatly influence the total cost of ownership.

 It makes sense to factor in the insurance cost as auto insurance premiums can swing wildly subject to specific characteristics of that particular vehicle; that could include its pricing, safety record, average repair costs as well as the risk of theft.

-4. Take Advantage of Multiple Policy Discounts
+3. Remember Multiple Policy Discounts

 A wide variety of insurance providers, like Allstate, actually offer multi-policy products, which allows you to combine auto coverage and home insurance into one.
 Since such products come with a decent discount, why not take advantage of their money-saving feature?

 For example, you can consolidate all the family cars coverage into one single insurance plan, or you could include all driving-age family members within one single insurance policy.

 But before you make any decision, make sure you do your research, after all, you could even achieve greater savings as you spread your policies across multiple providers.